 An ad for this “Triumph Stand Lamp” appeared in a 1911 Popular Mechanics magazine and rated the mantle as producing 300 cp.
 The badge identifies it as a Brilliant Gas Lamp Co., Chicago, product.
 This torch lighting lamp has a period correct globe.
 Conny Carlsson painstakingly restored this lamp that is in his collection.

-The Brite Lite Company, which succeeded the Albert Lea Gas Light Company circa 1914 and lasted until circa 1920 made this Model 65 lamp, in Neil McRae’s collection.
-The company rated this model at 400 cp; it is seen running here with a Coleman 355 lamp globe.
+The Brite Lite Company, that succeeded the Albert Lea Gas Light Company circa 1914 and lasted until circa 1920, made these Model 65 lamps, in Jeff Studer’s collection.
+The company rated this model at 400 cp.
+The earlier version of the model, on the left, is taller, with a pear-shaped fount, and differently shaped filler plug (Neil McRae).

 Brite Lite also made this Model 66 lamp that appears in Catalog 5, circa 1916, of that company.
 The lamp is a gas model rated at 400cp.
 The glass shade on the lamp (right) is not original to this model.
 The lamp on the left is in Casey Jennings collection, while the lamp on the right is in James “Smitty” Smith’s collection.